The page has been translated by Gen AI.

 No limitNo limitNo limit

-Database Selection
+Select Database

-Most databases provide configuration options for workload optimization, and you can review operational aspects such as scalability, backup, recovery, and maintenance, along with memory, cache, and storage optimization.
+Most databases provide configuration options for workload optimization, and you can also review operational aspects such as scalability, backup, recovery, and maintenance, along with memory, cache, and storage optimization.

 OLTP(Online Transaction Processing)

-Considerations for relational database optimization are as follows.
+The considerations for relational database optimization are as follows.

-Selection of server type, including computing, memory, storage, and networking
+Server type selection including computing, memory, storage, and networking

 OLAP(Online Analytical Processing)